DawnGate/learn/webpack/multi-react/README.md

 - [!] change app3 to version 16 of react (Nothing problem), import app2 component to app 3 (Get problem => the solution from [https://github.com/module-federation/module-federation-examples/tree/master/different-react-versions] only help a little => component of the app2 will render by react16-dom, it not expected => check later with option useIntersectEffect of react 18)
 - [x] change app2 to typescript, import to app1 (addition props pass from app1 to app2)
 - [x] testing with cypress simple ( load all app, check app1 with all dynamic loading remote)
-- [] init addition 1 vue project as remote
+- [?] init addition 1 vue project(nuxt) as remote -> nuxt not have any official support for this app, only angular and vue
+- [] Normal vue project
-- [] share theme ( dark, light) state between 3 remote and shell
+- [] share theme ( dark, light) state between remotes and shell

 # Docs